sanath95/TUI-Cruise-Ships-Analysis/README.md

 This project analyzes the provided dataset for two cruise ships and develops a narrative explaining performance trends.

+## Folder Structure
+1. **Data**
-The [data](./data/data.csv) used for this project can be found here.
+   - *./data/data.csv:* The data used for this project can be found here.

-For further details about the dataset, refer to the [Data Schema](./data/schema.pdf).
+   - *./data/schema.pdf:* For further details about the dataset, refer to the data schema.
+2. **Code**
+   - *./code/vessel1.ipynb:* Code for exploratory data analysis for vessel 1.
+   - *./code/vessel2.ipynb:* Code for exploratory data analysis for vessel 2.
+   - *./code/regression.ipynb:* Code for regression analysis.
+   - *./code/clustering.ipynb:* Code for clustering.
+3. **Assets**
+   - *./assets/\*:* Contains plots and images for preparing the documentation.

 ---